PdoyleC/rock-paper-scissors/README.md

 - Code was added to limit the length of usernames to 12 or less characters.
 This stops users having usernames that could be 50-100 characters in length.

     ![13 characters error](documentation/charlenerrorgif.gif)
-- Username was tested, 13 characters were entered as a username, an error message was displayed, saying that you have 3 more attempts at entering a valid username.
-After the 3rd attempt the program ends.

 - A test check was completed.